We have answers.

 - You are at least the age of majority in your state.

-- You have not obtained more than 2 loans with Reprise in the last 12 months.
+- You have not obtained more than 2 loans through Reprise in the last 12 months.

 - You are employed and/or have sufficient income from other sources.
 Note that Reprise does not currently accept self-employed income, including sole proprietorships, as a primary source of income.
 Reprise will accept self-employed income as a secondary source of income.